 To get unlimited, on-demand access, visit the order page.

-We also encourage attendees to share our charity partner pages with their friends, family and colleagues to help raise funds for migraine research and patient support.
+We also encourage attendees to share our charity partner pages with their friends, family, and colleagues to help raise funds for migraine research and patient support.

-Last year Dr. Frederick Godley (MD, FACS) discusses the vestibular system this year.
+In 2018 year Dr. Frederick Godley (MD, FACS) discusses the vestibular system this year.
 He is an otolaryngologist (or ENT doctor) and President of the Association of Migraine Disorders.
 To preview his talk click here.

 In 2017 Dr. David Dodick also discussed Vestibular migraine in detail including treatments for V.M.
 He is the immediate past president of the International Headache Society and Director of Headache Program at the Mayo Clinic.
 If you missed his session you can preview the interview here.